On this page: Potential impacts of drought; drought in the Waikato region; drought and the climate; what we are doing; what you can do; useful links

 - famine and malnutrition ( while the potential for this in NEw Zealand is low, in many parts of the world drought is one of the major causes of malnutrition and can lead to significant loss of life).

 Historically, water shortage and drought within the Waikato region has not been as severe as in other regions of New Zealand, such as Otage, Marlborough, and Hawke's Bay.
 However, drought events have impacted communities and the Waikato region's economy in the recent past.
 Areas typically most affected by water shortage and drought ocnditions are the Hauraki Plains, lower Waikato Basin, Thames-Coromandel, and Pukekohe.

-A map of the region's climate can be viewed here.
+Maps of the region's climate can be viewed on the NIWA website.